 Jobs and Housing Connection

 Housing policies in Plan Bay Area will continue the planning efforts in recent years by local governments to prioritize more compact, mixed-use development that combines both residential and commercial uses and is located close to public transit, jobs, schools, shopping, parks, recreation and other amenities.
-To learn more about expected distribution of housing and jobs, review the Jobs-Housing Connection Strategy.
+To learn more about expected distribution of housing and jobs, review the "Where We Live, Where We Work" chapter of the adopted Plan Bay Area.